AbhyudaiGupta/Learning-Cplusplus/README.md

 ## What's Inside
 - **Learning-stage/** - Basic C++ learning done via  College wallah with programs

-## 🎓 What I've Learned So Far
+## What I've Learned So Far
-- ✅ Variables and constants
+✅ Variables and constants
-- ✅ Data types (int, float, const)
+✅ Data types (int, float, const)
-- ✅ Input/Output (cin, cout)
+✅ Input/Output (cin, cout)
-- ✅ Basic arithmetic operations
+✅ Basic arithmetic operations
-- ✅ File I/O setup for competitive programming
+✅ File I/O setup for competitive programming
+✅ Hierarchy of operators
+✅ Typecasting (into to float,char to int ,etc.)
+✅ Dealing with operators with floata and int

 ## Programs Completed
 ✅ Area of Circle